 Tri-fold brochures are one of the most commonly used marketing materials, but can be one of the most challenging to design.
 There are many details to consider when laying out a tri-fold brochure, including paper size, fold lines, content layout, and file preparation.
 This article serves as your guide for setting up a tri-fold brochure for professional printing.

 The possibilities are endless when it comes to choosing the size of your brochure.
-There are no limits to your creativity, nor should there be in your design.
+There are no limits to your creativity, nor should there be in your brochure designs for marketing your business.
 However, if you want to create something easy to design and print, you may want to stick with one of the standard sizes below.
 Throughout the rest of this post I will focus on the most common brochure size, the 8.5″ x 11″ tri‑fold.

 8.5″ x 11″ (Letter)